cloudmesh-community/fa18-523-60/paper/paper.md

 you can follow the below instruction to install MongoDB.

-2. The following command updates ubuntu packages to the most recent version.
+2.The following command updates ubuntu packages to the most recent version.

 `$sudo apt update`

-3. Install the MongoDB package.
+3.Install the MongoDB package.

 `$sudo apt install -y mongodb`

-4. Check the service and database status
+4.Check the service and database status

 `$sudo systemctl status mongodb`

-5. Verify Status - On successful install of MongoDB you should able to see below output.
+5.Verify Status - On successful install of MongoDB you should able to see below output.

 mongodb.service - An object/document-oriented database
    Loaded: loaded (/lib/systemd/system/mongodb.service; enabled; vendor preset: enabled)